 African Easterly (A.E.)
-Jet. (a) Map of Africa. (b) Vertical cross section along c - c' in (a), where thin black ovals represent isotachs around the core of the AEJ.
-Grey area indicates hot air.
+Jet. (a) Map of Africa. (b) Vertical cross section along c - c' in (a), where thin blue ovals represent isotachs around the core of the AEJ.
+Pink area indicates hot air.
 Note the low altitude of this A.E. jet.

 Easterly waves near the bottom of the troposphere.
-Wavelength is roughly 20° to 25° of longitude ( $\approx$ 2000 to 2500 km).
-Isobars of sea-level pressure are solid lines with arrows.
+Wavelength is roughly 20° to 25° of longitude (\approx 2000 to 2500 km).
+Isobars of sea-level pressure are solid green lines with arrows.
 Wave troughs propagate toward the west.
+Streamlines are roughly parallel to the isobars.

-Characteristics of easterly waves in lower tropospheric flow over the tropical North Atlantic. (a) Black arrows indicate winds; longer arrows denote faster winds.
-C = convergence (b) Grey arrows show how the easterly waves and the tropical cyclogenesis regions propagate toward the west.
+Characteristics of easterly waves in lower tropospheric flow over the tropical North Atlantic. (a) Blue arrows indicate winds; longer arrows denote faster winds; C = convergence. (b) Grey and pink arrows show how the easterly waves and the tropical cyclogenesis regions (pink shading) propagate toward the west.

-Mechanisms that create updrafts to trigger thunderstorm clusters: (a) C = lower-tropospheric horizontal convergence in an easterly wave; (b) D = horizontal divergence aloft in a TUTT.
+Mechanisms that create updrafts to trigger thunderstorm clusters: (a) C = lower-tropospheric horizontal convergence in an easterly wave; (b) D = horizontal divergence aloft in a Tropical Upper Tropospheric Trough (TUTT).

-Streamline analysis (thin grey & thin black lines with arrows) of near-surface winds, averaged during August.
+Streamline analysis (blue lines with arrows) of near-surface winds, averaged during August.
 MT denotes Monsoon Trough, shown by the thick dashed lines.
-L and H are monsoon lows and highs. [modified from Naval Research Lab. image]
+Land 田are monsoon lows and highs. [modified from Naval Research Lab. image]